Vitor Belfort: Middleweight return

 Belfort faced Dan Henderson in a rubber match at UFC Fight Night 77 on 7 November 2015.
 He again defeated Henderson via a combination of head kick and punches.
-The win also earned Belfort his first Performance of the Night bonus award.
+The win also earned Belfort his first and only Performance of the Night bonus award.

 Belfort next faced Ronaldo Souza on 14 May 2016, at UFC 198 He lost the fight via TKO in the first round.

 A long discussed fight with Gegard Mousasi took place on 8 October 2016, at UFC 204.
 Belfort lost the fight via TKO in the second round.

 Belfort faced Kelvin Gastelum on 11 March 2017, at UFC Fight Night 106.
 He lost the fight via a combination of punches in the first round resulting in a K.O.
 However, Gastelum subsequently tested positive for marijuana and the result was overturned to a No Contest.

 Belfort faced Nate Marquardt on 3 June 2017, at UFC 212.
-He won the fight by unanimous decision, his first decision win in nearly a decade.
+He won the fight by controversial unanimous decision, his first decision win in nearly a decade.

 Belfort was expected to face Uriah Hall on 14 January 2018, at UFC Fight Night: Stephens vs. Choi.
 However, on 13 January 2018, it was announced that Hall did not make it to the weigh-in because he fainted and suffered seizures from weight-cutting practices and the bout was cancelled.

 Belfort faced Lyoto Machida on 12 May 2018, at UFC 224.
 He lost the fight after being knocked out by a front kick to the face.
 Following the fight, Belfort announced his retirement from MMA competition.